Bob Ingles has worked on party boats since the 1960s, more than 50 years, and has been a captain in the Bay Area for over 30 of those years.

 In 1982, Bob sat for his captain's license and passed the test on his first attempt, something very few captains can claim.
 Bob has operated charter boats full-time ever since, and began working in Half Moon Bay on the Blue Horizon back in the mid-1980s.
 Bob and his wife, Sherry, bought the Queen of Hearts in 1990 and have operated out of Half Moon Bay ever since, running rockcod, salmon, albacore and whale watching trips.
 Bob's love is shallow water light tackle rockfishing, and can proudly state that no one has more experience than him in the shallows off of the San Mateo coastline.

 Bob and Sherry have always said they're in this business for the long haul, and as of August 1, 2005 they purchased their own bait and tackle shop at Pillar Point Harbor, Half Moon Bay Sportfishing and Tackle.
-Slowly but surely, the shop is evolving into a complete tackle shop offering the items and services our customers deserve.
+Slowly but surely, the shop has evolved into a complete tackle shop offering the items and services our customers deserve.

 Our hope is to share the joy of sportfishing from the time customers arrive at our shop until we send them on their way back home at the end of the day hopefully with fond memories and a better understanding and respect for what a day of fishing on the ocean can bring.
 Our business is not founded on that misguided kill, kill, kill fishing mentality but on the idea that fishing is a privilege we should share and protect for ourselves and for the future.